YaleDHLab/lab-workshops/intro-to-javascript/README.md

 * [Sublime Text](https://www.sublimetext.com/) on your development machine.
 * [Python](https://www.python.org/)

 Once those are installed, you'll want to create a simple html page into which you can write your JavaScript.
-To do so, create a file named `index.html` on your desktop and copy the following into a document and title that document `index.html`:
+To do so, create a file named `index.html` on your desktop and copy the following into that file:

 ```
 <!DOCTYPE html>